sloul1/searxng-testing/README.md

 Successfully installed Requests-2.32.3 python-dotenv-1.0.1
 ```
 ### Caution
-> **Go through scripts code and learn how they work before running them.**
+> **Go through code and learn how it works before running script.**

 > [!WARNING]
-> Running too many parallel requests at high rate results rate limiting suspension (=blocking) on search engines.
+> Running too many parallel requests at high rate can result rate limiting suspension (=blocking) on search engines.
+Suspension time may vary on different search engines.

 ![](images/ratelimiting-02.png)

-Suspension time may vary on different search engines.

-This can be unpleasant example of learning about rate limiting the hard way.
+This can be unpleasant surprise and example of learning about rate limiting the hard way.
 Too many searches within too little time can result blocking your IP address on used search engines.
-This happens because this kind of activity is identified as Denial Of Service attack. https://www.cloudflare.com/learning/bots/what-is-rate-limiting/
+This happens because this kind of activity can be identified as [bot attack](https://www.cloudflare.com/learning/bots/what-is-rate-limiting/).
 ![](images/ratelimiting-01.png)
 I suggest not to use too high numbers in **searxng-parallel.py** script's **num_threads = 2** and **range(25)** values.
 ```python